Top 12 All-Time Greatest Catchers

 In tribute to the occasion and the reckless ring style of the incredibly tough and game LaMotta, we offer here our ranking of the all-time best “catchers” in boxing history.
-A “catcher” is always willing to test his opponent’s power and absorb several punches in order to land just one or two of his own hard shots.
-Such warriors win the admiration of fans for their astonishing heart and courage, though this masochistic style is not for the faint of heart.
+A “catcher” is a boxer always willing to test his opponent’s power and absorb several punches in order to land just one of his own hard shots.
+Such warriors win the admiration of fans for their courage, though this masochistic style is not for the faint of heart.
 Our ranking favours the boxers who, like LaMotta, achieved great success with this fighting style, but the top spot is reserved for the man who is, without question, the greatest ‘catcher’ of them all.
 Check it out:

 12. John L. Sullivan: As tough as they come, Sullivan’s style was to a significant degree predicated on taking his adversary’s best punches and wearing him down before landing his own knockout shots, in fights to the finish or matches scheduled for as many as 80 rounds.

 11. Bobby Chacon: With a heart as big as California State University where he briefly studied before becoming a professional prizefighter, “The Schoolboy” appeared eager at times to sample his opponent’s power before landing his own, this willingness to battle in the trenches giving fight fans some of the most thrilling action in recent boxing history.

 10. Rocky Graziano: “The Rock” knew only one way to fight: coming straight ahead and trading shots with heavy-hitters like Tony Janiro, Charley Fusari, Tony Zale and Ray Robinson, happily taking four or five blows in exchange for just one of his pulverizing right hands.